pavkam/abacaxi/README.md

 I'm building this library as a repository of algorithms, data structures and helper methods that make one's daily programming life easier (in .NET that is).

-Abacaxi is available on NuGet: https://www.nuget.org/packages/Abacaxi/ and is built against __.NET Framework 4.5.__
+Abacaxi is available on NuGet: https://www.nuget.org/packages/Abacaxi/ and is built against __.NET Standard 2.0.__

 ### The list of core data structures:
 | Data structure | Description |